Skip to content

 xihui park

 The Huishan ancient town is another hidden gem in Jiangsu.
-It’s a fairly small old town but it’s definitely worth a visit.
+It’s a fairly small old town, but it’s worth a visit.
 You’ll see local people relaxing along the small canal, playing cards, or just chatting.
-It’s not very big (the reserve area of Huishan Ancient Town is about 1.03 square kilometers, stretching 1.7 kilometers from east to west) but it’s perfect if you are tired and you want to rest a bit.
+It’s not very big (the reserve area of Huishan Ancient Town is about 1.03 square kilometres, stretching 1.7 kilometres from east to west), but it’s perfect if you are tired and you want to rest a bit.

 Clay figurines museum in Wuxi (泥人博物馆)